View Patricia Riser's Obituary on PostandCourier.com and share memories

 |

-Patricia Warren Riser Concord, NC - Patricia Warren Riser, 73, of Concord, North Carolina, wife of George Pettis Riser, entered into eternal rest Tuesday, January 28, 2020.
-The family will receive friends Saturday, February 1, 2020 in J. Henry Stuhr Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway from 5:00 p.m. to 7:00 p.m.
+Patricia Warren Riser Concord, NC - The family of Patricia Warren Riser will receive friends Saturday, February 1, 2020 in J. Henry Stuhr Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway from 5:00 p.m. to 7:00 p.m.
 Her Funeral Service will be held Sunday, February 2, 2020 in Stuhr's West Ashley Chapel at 2:00 p.m.
 Interment will follow in Live Oak Memorial Gardens.
-Patricia was born October 2, 1946 in Colorado Springs, Colorado, daughter of the late Earl Holland Warren and Valerie Rourke Warren.
-She is survived by her husband, George Pettis Riser and daughter, Holly Jo Riser, both of Concord, NC.
 In lieu of flowers, donations maybe made to Hospice & Palliative Care of Cabarrus County, 5003 Hospice Lane, Kannapolis, NC 28081 or Carolinas Breast Cancer Fund, 208 East Blvd, Charlotte, NC 28203.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston